Bridgnorth Cliff Railway: Current situation

 The railway is owned and operated by a private company, The Bridgnorth Castle Hill Railway Company Limited, which was incorporated on 5 October 1891.
 The current owners, who acquired the company and cliff railway in 2011, are direct descendants of George Croydon Marks' third cousin, all being descended from one Nicholas Jonas (later Jones) of Tawstock near Barnstaple, north Devon.
-Other descendants of Jonas were the brothers Tom and Bob Jones, who founded Lynton & Lynmouth Cliff Railway, which was also engineered by the Marks brothers.
+Other descendants of Jonas were the brothers Tom and Bob Jones, who founded Lynton and Lynmouth Cliff Railway, which was also engineered by the Marks brothers.